 We also use other third parties to process your personal details including in the following areas:

-- to action all online expressions of interest to join Alivia United Kingdom or take actions and manage all related communications
+- to action all online expressions of interest to join Alivia Foundation UK or take actions and manage all related communications

 - to process online payments